It’s 2021 and China’s population sits comfortably at 1.4 billion people and there are more than 1 billion Chinese social media users.

 It is very popular in Asia, the United States, and other parts of the world.
 And in October 2018, TikTok was the most downloaded app in the USA.
 Today, it is available in more than 150 countries and 75 languages.
-Read a more detailed article about this booming app here.
+Find out more about TikTok here.
+Read more about Douyin here.

 4. Tencent QQ (869 million users)

 QQ is another instant messaging app, similar to WeChat.
 Its services include games, shopping, music, and micro-blogging.